iiuni/projektzapisy/ansible/deploy/readme.md

 1. If you don't have *private_key_file*, you must generate it with the `ssh-keygen` command.
 2. Copy your file into the remote machine with `ssh-copy-id user@host`\
-where `user` is your username on the remote host and `host` is your hostname.
+where `user` is your username and `host` is your hostname on the remote host.
 3. Edit *production* or/and *staging* file.
 Add the path to your ssh *private_key_file*.
 4. If it's necessary, change other variables with your data. \
 	Dictionary: